larigens/readme-gen/README.md

 Once the application is launched, a series of questions will appear so that the user can enter the necessary information to build the file.

 A new README file will then be generated and saved in a different folder called **gen**.
-The content will varie depending on the user's inputs, but the items are: Title of the project, Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions
+The content will vary depending on the user's inputs, but the available items are: **Title of the project, Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions**.

 ## Guidelines